Everett Mall: Village expansion and decline: Since 2003

 In late 2006, Mervyn's announced that it would shutter all of its Oregon and Washington locations; it later declared bankruptcy and underwent liquidation in 2008 during the Great Recession.
 The Everett store was divided between LA Fitness and national discount family clothing chain Steve & Barry's, with the latter taking up the entire second floor as well as half of the first floor with the portion facing the mall.
 Steve & Barry's opened in June 2007, but it also declared bankruptcy and closed all locations just over a year later; its space remained vacant until Burlington Coat Factory took over, opening on September 20, 2013.
 Borders underwent liquidation in 2011, with its space subsequently taken over by a local bookstore.
 Steadfast defaulted in 2012 on a 10-year, $98 million loan for the mall which it took from the Royal Bank of Canada in 2007.
-Steadfast avoided foreclosure on the mall, having Canyon Partners, a Los Angeles-based investment group, join ownership over it the following year.
+Steadfast avoided foreclosure on the mall, having Canyon Partners, a Los Angeles–based investment group, join ownership over it the following year.
 The Canyon Partners investment allowed the mall to attract Burlington Coat Factory as well as Party City and Ulta Beauty.

 Macy's closed its store at the Everett Mall in 2017 and was replaced by Floor & Decor the following year.
 In October 2017, Brixton Capital, an affiliate of Brutten Global, purchased the property for an undisclosed price from Steadfast Companies and Canyon Partners, with JLL taking over the mall's management and leasing; the sale did not include the then-former Macy's space nor the Village.
+Madison Marquette also expressed interest in buying the mall but determined that it was not a suitable site for long-term retail use.
 On August 31, 2019, it was announced that Sears would be closing their Everett location in December 2019.
-The Village did not fare any better; Bed Bath & Beyond followed suit after Sears, announcing on September 18, 2020, that they would close their store in Everett at the end of the year.
+The Village saw Bed Bath & Beyond follow suit, with the latter announcing on September 18, 2020, that it would close its store in Everett at the end of the year; the vacated space was eventually reopened as a HomeGoods store in early 2023.
+The closures extended to the restaurants as well, with Famous Dave's closing its Everett location on June 1, 2022.

-A major redevelopment of the original mall was announced by Brixton Capital in August 2022, proposing demolition of the central portion and food court.
-An outdoor parking area would be added in their place, along with new shops that would result in a 20 percent reduction in overall space.
-The Sears store is also planned to be demolished and replaced with an At Home store.